-On August 9, 1969 Billy unwittingly joins Family member Tex Watson and three female Manson followers to the home of actress Sharon Tate.
-The mission is to slaughter everyone in the house in order to start a crazy race war that Manson constantly preached about.
-The plan he called Helter Skelter.
-Having no appetite for murder, Billy runs away as innocent people are dying around him, settling on a horse ranch in Oregon.
-Hopefully his past and the savage killings he’d witnessed when he was a confused teen would never catch up to him.
-In 2009 Lynette ‘Squeaky’ Fromme, one of Manson’s earliest followers is released from federal prison.
-Her debt to society paid in full for her failed assassination attempt on President Gerald Ford.
-Soon after, some gruesome Manson like slayings start happening again.
-This sets a driven and very motivated LAPD detective on an investigative trail that leads her to Billy’s doorstep.
+On August 9, 1969, Billy unwittingly joins Family member, Tex Watson and three female Manson followers to the home of actress Sharon Tate.
+The mission is to slaughter everyone in the house in order to start the crazy race war that Manson constantly preached about, the plan he called “Helter Skelter.”
+Having no appetite for murder, Billy runs away as innocent people are dying around him.
+Billy settles on a horse ranch in Oregon, hoping his past and the savage killings he’d witnessed when he was a confused teen would never catch up to him.
+In 2009, Lynette ‘Squeaky’ Fromme, one of Manson’s earliest followers, is released from federal prison, her debt to society paid in full for her failed assassination attempt on President Gerald Ford.
+Soon after her release, the gruesome Manson like slayings start happening again.
+This sets Janel Jacobs, a driven and very motivated LAPD detective on an investigative trail that leads her to Billy’s doorstep.
 Soon Billy’s life is shattered as he tries to prove his innocence, not only for the 1969 Helter Skelter murders, but for the current ones as well.